I'm Emmanuel Jose,

 November 2005 - December 2012, Raleigh, NC

-Reduced department turnaround time by 60% through troubleshooting, process optimization, and management of department schedules.
+Reduced department turnaround time by 60% through troubleshooting, process optimization, schedule management, and project oversight.

 Software Engineer Fellow - NYC Tech Talent Pipeline